qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 Note that all these configurations relate ONLY to using the Beacon in Contact mode.

-## (Mostly) Idiot proof but fast G29 macro
+## A (Mostly) Idiot proof G29 macro for Beacon Contact mode

-Should work for the widest possible range of scenarios
+This should work for the widest possible range of scenarios.

+The sequence of events in this macro is very deliberately chosen for the fastest possible stock G29 equivalence Stock `G28` behaviour in Beacon Contact mode issues very slow Z axis movements.
+This macro is written to use the faster proximity mode Z axis movements to quickly cover unknown Z axis distances, before switching to the slower and more precise contact mode.

+It assumes nothing about any prior state, and certain events are chosen to work around a number of stock firmware bugs.

 ```
 [gcode_macro G29]